 Study TypeAlzheimer's Disease

-Study PurposeThe purpose of this research study is to test the safety and effectiveness of the investigational drug EVP-6124 in the treatment of subjects with mild to moderate dementia due to Alzheimer's disease.
+Study PurposeThe purpose of this research study is to test the safety and tolerability of the investigational drug MK-8931 in the treatment of subjects with Mild Cognitive Impairment (aMCI) due to Alzheimer's Disease (AD).

 - Electrocardiogram (ECG)

 - MK-8931 12mg once a day